manroygood/roy-goodman/content/courses/math222/supplements/SIR_modeling.md

 #### Some observations

 * $\frac{\mathrm{d}}{\mathrm{d}t} (S+I+R)=0$, so that if $S(0)+I(0)+R(0)=N$ then $S(t)+I(t)+R(t)=N$ for all $t$​.
 * (Related) The evolution equations for $S(t)$ and $I(t)$ do not depend on $R(t)$.
-Therefore we can treat the system as a system of *two equations* for $S$ and $I$ and simply find the size of the recovered population using $R=N-S-I$ .
+Therefore we can treat the system as a system of *two equations* for $S$ and $I$ and simply find the size of the recovered population using $R=N-S-I$​ .

+#### Simulation results

+Here we show the results of two simulations.
+In both situations, we initialize the system by introducing a small number of infected individuals $I_0$​​.
+In the first case, the number of infected individuals quickly decreases to zero and an epidemic is avoided.
+In the end about 10\% of the population has had the disease and 90% remain susceptible.

+{{< figure library="true" src="math222f21/no_epidemic.jpg" title="Course of epidemic with $\beta=0.005$​, $\gamma=0.5$​.
+Susceptible (red), Infected (green), Recovered (blue).
+No epidemic" lightbox="true" >}}

+In the second case, the number of infected individuals *increases*, which we refer to as an epidemic.
+In the end about 95\% of the population has had the disease and 5% remain susceptible.
+At the epidemic's peak, 40\% of the population was infected.

+{{< figure library="true" src="math222f21/epidemic.jpg" title="Course of epidemic with $\beta=0.02$, $\gamma=0.5$.
+Susceptible (red), Infected (green), Recovered (blue).
+No epidemic" lightbox="true" >}}

+In your assignment, you will explore how we can relate these two types of solution to the problem's parameters and initial conditions.

 #### Questions

-3. Where would the imposition or a stay-at-home order effect this model?
+1. Where would the imposition or a stay-at-home order effect this model?
 In particular, how would the _parameters change_?
-4. Where would widespread adoption of mask wearing effect this model, i.e. how would it effect the parameters?
+2. Where would widespread adoption of mask wearing effect this model, i.e. how would it effect the parameters?
-5. Come up with a feature that you think is missing from the model but straightforward to add to the model, and propose a modification to the model that you think would incorporate this feature.
+3. Come up with a feature that you think is missing from the model but straightforward to add to the model, and propose a modification to the model that you think would incorporate this feature.
 In particular, identify any new variables or terms needed for you modified model.
 Here are a few ideas:

 * Births of new babies and deaths due to other causes.
 * Different populations that are more or less strict about following best practices to avoid spread.